Two Mayan weaving techniques

 Engagement for quality: “our vision of fair trade”

-We make all what’s possible to offer the best quality of handcrafted furnitures while supporting a community!
-Working directly with our partner and can guarantee that there are no extra intermediary.
-We are not only selling our partners products but we are working together with them.
+We make all what’s possible to offer the best quality of handcrafted furniture while supporting a community!
+Working directly with our partner and can guarantee that there are no extra intermediaries.
+We are not only selling our partners products, but we are working together with them.
 Keeping close relations with them, that what is allowing us to work on exclusive products and to take part in innovation.
-It also allows us to control of the quality of the mayan hammocks and hanging-chairs we are offering and sending from Guatemala and Switzerland around the world.
+It also allows us to control of the quality of the Mayan hammocks and hanging-chairs we are offering and sending from Guatemala and Switzerland around the world.
 Do we want to do more than that in the future?
 Of course!
-We are already supporting one of our craftsman in the acquisition of a field and we would like to contribute by making new spaces available for mayan crafts and its learning.
+We are already supporting one of our craftsman in the acquisition of a field, and we would like to contribute by making new spaces available for Mayan crafts and its learning.